• Skip to primary navigation

 Oozy?
 Jammy?
 Or Hard Boiled?

 Steaming also makes it easier to gauge your timing to get your eggs to the doneness you prefer.
-My preference for eggs on a salad is somewhere between jammy and completely cooked so 9 or 10 minutes is perfect for me.
+My preference for eggs on this salad is somewhere between jammy and completely cooked so 9 or 10 minutes is perfect for me.
 If I’m making eggs for a bowl of ramen I want them slightly oozy so it’s 7 or 8.
 Deviled eggs?
 13, is the winner 🙂

 Prep your ingredients ahead